hotwired/hotwire-native-site/_source/overview/02_basic_navigation.md

 ## External Links

 Note that if the URL of a tapped link is _not_ on the same domain as the current page it is considered _external_.
 External links are not routed through Hotwire Native.
-They instead open via an in-app web browser, iOS uses a [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) and [Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs) on Android.
+They instead open via an in-app web browser, iOS uses an [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) and Android uses [Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs).

 ## Advanced Navigation